fbpx

 img 5233

-4: Mango, There are a ton of varieties of mango.
-Some hairy, some fleshy, some with thick skin, others like peach skin.
-As I lived in the BVI for 14 years, I got to know which trees had the fruit I liked.
+4: Mango: There are a ton of varieties of mango.
+Some are hairy, some are fleshy, some have thick skin, and others have peach skin.
+Living in the BVI for 14 years, I learned which trees had the fruit I liked.
 A lot of friends and co-workers had them on their properties.
-The best mangos I had were smaller, yellow, and pink and had very thin skin so you could eat them like a peach, so no peeling.
-Once you have a mango that has fully ripened on a tree, it is hard to buy an imported one from a grocery store.
+My best mangos were smaller, yellow, and pink and had fragile skin so that you could eat them like a peach with no peeling.
+Once you have a mango that has fully ripened on a tree, buying an imported one from a grocery store is hard.

-5: Sugar Apple, weird as hell but quite possibly the sweetest thing I have ever tasted.
-It’s like soursop and artichoke had drunken sex on a beach and this little thing was the offspring.
-They were pretty scarce but when you could find them, it was a treat.
+5: Sugar Apple is weird but possibly the sweetest thing I have ever tasted.
+It’s like soursop and artichoke had drunken sex on a beach, and this little thing was the offspring.
+They were pretty scarce, but they were a treat when you could find them.

-6: Coconuts, everyone’s had coconut in some form.
+6: Coconuts- everyone has had coconuts in some form.
 Coconut water, coconut milk, coconut cream, coconut oil, coconut meat, Coco Lopez, etc. But, not everyone has had a sprouted sapling coconut, aka “Bushman delight.”
-When a coconut falls from the tree and sprouts, it starts growing into the ground.
-When that happens there is a time period where inside that nut, the white meat transforms into a foam-like ball.
+When a coconut falls from the tree and sprouts, it grows into the ground.
+When that happens, there is a period when the white meat inside that nut transforms into a foam-like ball.
 If you crack open the nut and eat this thing, you will love coconut and crave this little meringue au coconut for the rest of your life.

 8: Star fruit, meh.
 They’re a big fancy grape.
-I never ate them much because they are supposedly bad for your kidneys and I liked other stuff better.
-They are kind of good though.
+I never ate them much because they are supposedly bad for your kidneys, but I liked other stuff better.
+They are good, though.

 9: Guava, meh.
-The ones I had were kind of tasteless.
-Guava tarts from Crandall’s are good though.
+The ones I had were tasteless.
+Crandall’s guava tarts are good, though.

-10: Papaya, Papaya is a fruit that grows all over the islands.
+10: Papaya: Papaya is a fruit that grows all over the islands.
 It’s like a weed that turns into a tall, palm-like tree.
 It is a tender tropical plant and cannot take cold weather.
 I have had it green or orange, I have even juiced the leaves.
 The juice was the most bitter thing I had ever tasted but I had heard, it was good for dengue and chikungunya, which I thought I had at one point.
-I didn’t like the ripe papaya, it smells like feet.
-However, I did use green papaya in a Thai papaya salad, julienned like cabbage in coleslaw.
+I was not too fond of the ripe papaya; it smells like feet.
+However, I used green papaya in a Thai salad, julienned like noodles.

 Is it hard to make a living on the islands?

-If you move to the islands you’re going to make some tradeoffs.
-In general, I don’t think it is difficult to make a living in the Islands.
+If you move to the islands, you will make some tradeoffs.
+I don’t think making a living in the Islands is easy.
 I think it is much harder to have a balanced life.
-Getting a job, and a salary to live off is one thing.
+Getting a job and a salary to live off of is one thing.
 Finding healthy ways to spend your off time was more of a challenge.
-To me, the BVI economy was driven by rum and BVI financial services.
+The BVI economy was driven by rum and BVI financial services.
 Depending on what you do, there may or may not be opportunities to live on an island.
-If you are a tradesperson with a very specific skill set and education, you have a great chance of finding work.
-Just keep in mind you might not get paid what you’re worth in the Islands because of the “Sunshine Tax.”
+You have a great chance of finding work if you are a tradesperson with a particular skill set and education.
+Remember that you might not get paid what you’re worth in the Islands because of the “Sunshine Tax.”

 img 0297

-Also, things are expensive scarce on the islands.
-It was very rare that I would make a trip to the grocery store and finding everything on my shopping list.
-99% of the items sitting on shelves, arrived by boat.
-So milk, fruit, meat, and veggies all sit on a cargo ship and in port for days before they hit the shelves.
-All of these items are about double what you’d pay in the USA and will spoil much faster.
-It’s something that you get used to, but can be super annoying to buy a pack of spaghetti only to realize something else has already been eating it by the time you open it.
+Also, things are expensive and scarce on the islands.
+It was scarce that I would go to the grocery store and find everything on my shopping list.
+99% of the items sitting on shelves arrived by boat.
+So milk, fruit, meat, and veggies sit on a cargo ship and in port for days before they hit the shelves.
+These items are about double what you’d pay in the USA and will spoil much faster.
+You get used to it, but it can be super annoying to buy a pack of spaghetti only to realize something else has already been eating it by the time you open it.

 Yes and no. I went to a beach bar, which was near a beach.
-I hated getting sand in my car, so I rarely walked down to the shore.
-If I ever went to a beach for a “beach day” it was usually by boat to Jost van Dyke for a few hours.
-The only time I would get in the water was to get on and off the boat.
-I don’t know why, I didn’t really like saltwater either.
+I hated getting sand in my car, so I rarely walked to shore.
+If I ever went to a beach for a “beach day,” it was usually by boat to Jost van Dyke for a few hours.
+I would only get in the water on and off the boat.
+I don’t know why; I didn’t like saltwater either.
 It doesn’t matter where you live, over time the novelty wears off and you care about the people you’re with more than where you are.

-There are some really pretty secluded beaches in Virgin Gorda, Anegada, and Tortola which I would go to for “quiet reflection,” but rarely would I get in the water.
+There are some really pretty secluded beaches in Virgin Gorda, Anegada, and Tortola, which I would go to for “quiet reflection,” but I would rarely get in the water.

 img 8605

 When I did go to the beach for “beach life”, it was usually with a group of great friends and we’d bring food, booze, and games.
-It was rare, but that’s what made it special and worth going to.
-On occasion, we’d pack up a boat and head to a neighboring deserted island for a night or two.
-We’d bring tents, grills, and packed coolers, then go fish from the shore in the morning and evening.
+It was rare, but that made it special and worth going to.
+Occasionally, we’d pack up a boat and head to a neighboring deserted island for a night or two.
+We’d bring tents, grills, and packed coolers, then fish from the shore in the morning and evening.
 We’d find conch, reef fish, whelk, and lobster for a fireside feast.
 This was a once-a-year thing because the weather window and work schedules were a challenge to work around for a group of 10 – 20 people.

 What did you miss the most while living in the Virgin Islands?

-At first, everything is new and wonderful.
-Little things over time, wore me down.
-By the time I was about to leave knew it was time.
+At first, everything was new and wonderful.
+Little things wore me down over time.
+By the time I was about to leave, I knew it was time.
 Living in the Virgin Islands is not a convenient lifestyle.
 You have to accept things are what they are and aren’t going to change.
-It sounds depressing now because there were many times I made an effort to enact change but never made the impact I hoped for.
+It sounds depressing now because I often tried to enact change but never made the impact I hoped for.

-Without getting too philosophical, I obviously missed my family, movie theaters, baseball, nice roads, stable electricity, running water, cheap gasoline, and decent variety at the local grocery stores.
+Without getting too philosophical, I missed my family, movie theaters, baseball, safe roads, stable electricity, running water, cheap gasoline, and decent variety at the local grocery stores.

-This will sound weird, I missed the way people treated animals with love and compassion.
+I missed the way people treated animals with love and compassion.
 My uncle is a cattle farmer in Odessa, Missouri.
-These are animals that are being bred for food, and he treats them like family, even names them.
+These are animals being bred for food, and he treats them like family, even naming them.

 katooni drive=

-It is an extremely small group of people who find this acceptable, and they most certainly fall into the category of “people I do not mix with.”
-As long as I lived there, no one was ever caught or brought to justice even though, people knew who was doing it.
+An extremely small group of people find this acceptable, and they most certainly fall into the category of “people I do not mix with.”
+As long as I lived there, no one was ever caught or brought to justice, even though people knew who was doing it.

 Is it safe to live in the Virgin Islands?

-There are two potential dangers of living on an island.
-Crime and Hurricanes.
+There are three real dangers of living on an island.

 Hurricanes